Trucker guidetruckerBlogtrucker

 - On Duty (Not Driving).
 When you're on the clock but not behind the wheel of a big rig, mark that time on your log with a solid line.
 This includes when you're driving a regular vehicle for your company.

-An example of a completed log
+an example of a completed log

 After you have completed your log, the regulations allow you 13 days to get the original copy to your carrier.
 Your carrier may require you to turn it in sooner.
 You must keep a copy of your completed log for the next 7 consecutive days.
 The copies must be available for inspection by law enforcement officers.